ZRunner/fr-mc-python-lib/docs/generalities.rst

+.. automodule:: frmc_lib

+.. role:: python(code)
+	:language: python

 ============
 Generalities
 ============

 Some functions are common to several (or all) classes, and are used to avoid copy and paste in the codes of each class.
-They are used automatically by the library, especially in the main() function, but you can also use them yourself in your code.
+They are used automatically by the library, especially in the :func:`main` function, but you can also use them yourself in your code.

 You will also find on this page a summary of each class that can be returned to you by the main() function, each corresponding to a type of content (entity, item, command...)

+This library depends on :mod:`regex` library to find the information in the html code, and :mod:`requests` to get the code from each page.

 .. note:: All given information come directly from the site fr-minecraft.net